 \section{Abstract}

-We develop a fully numerical framework to compute and visualize the \emph{hypershadow}\cite{Novo:2024wyn}, the three--dimensional generalization of the black hole shadow in five--dimensional spacetimes.
+We develop a fully numerical framework to compute and visualize the \emph{hypershadow}\cite{Novo:2024wyn}, the three-dimensional generalization of the black hole shadow in five-dimensional spacetimes.
 Our method is based on backward ray tracing and allows flexible control over observer position, enabling the reconstruction of the full shadow volume.
 For visualization, we combine discrete sampling with surface contouring and introduce reflection difference maps on central slices to quantify mirror symmetries.

-Applying this method to the Schwarzschild--Tangherlini and Myers--Perry geometries, we validate the former's spherical symmetry and systematically discuss the hypershadow's dependence on observer position and black hole spin parameters.
+Applying this method to the Schwarzschild-Tangherlini and Myers-Perry geometries, we validate the former's spherical symmetry and systematically discuss the hypershadow's dependence on observer position and black hole spin parameters.
 We also provide compact quantitative measures for size reduction and global displacement, revealing clear monotonic trends.
 The framework is readily extendible to other metrics and opens the way to numerical studies of more exotic objects, such as black rings and their prospective toroidal hypershadows.

-\section{Introduction}
+\section{INTRODUCTION}

 In recent years, there has been growing interest in the properties of gravity beyond four dimensions, driven largely by developments in string theory, the AdS/CFT correspondence, and models with TeV--scale extra dimensions\cite{strominger1996microscopic,aharony2000large,cavaglia2003black,kanti2004black}.
-In higher--dimensional spacetimes, black hole solutions exhibit qualitatively new features: the constraint of spherical horizon topology is relaxed, and the classical uniqueness theorems of four--dimensional general relativity no longer apply.
-Several higher--dimensional solutions to Einstein's equations are well known, including the Tangherlini generalizations \cite{Tangherlini:1963bw} of the Schwarzschild and Reissner--Nordström black holes for \( D > 4\) and the Myers--Perry extension \cite{Myers:1986un} of the Kerr solution.
+In higher-dimensional spacetimes, black hole solutions exhibit qualitatively new features: the constraint of spherical horizon topology is relaxed, and the classical uniqueness theorems of four-dimensional general relativity no longer apply.
+Several higher-dimensional solutions to Einstein's equations are well known, including the Tangherlini generalizations \cite{Tangherlini:1963bw} of the Schwarzschild and Reissner-Nordström black holes for \( D > 4\) and the Myers-Perry extension \cite{Myers:1986un} of the Kerr solution.
 All of these have spherical event horizons.
-However, they can coexist with solutions like the black ring \cite{Emparan:2008eg,emparan2002rotating}, which possesses a toroidal \( S^1 \times S^{D-3} \) topology, yet shares the same mass and angular momentum--providing a direct violation of uniqueness in vacuum gravity.
+However, they can coexist with solutions like the black ring \cite{Emparan:2008eg,emparan2002rotating}, which possesses a toroidal \( S^1 \times S^{D-3} \) topology yet shares the same mass and angular momentum---providing a direct violation of uniqueness in vacuum gravity.